Ley789/SimpleRayTracer/Thesis/thesis.md

 ## Normal vectors

-Normal vectors are unit vectors which are orthogonal to a given surface at a given point.
+Normal vectors are unit vectors that are orthogonal to a given surface at a given point.
 In this subsection we show how to calculate normal vectors for the primitives.